miloss/filepos/README.md

 # filepos

-> Find text at line:column in remote files
+> Find content at line:column in remote files

 ## Installation